Augusto Righi: Biography

 Born in Bologna, Righi was educated in his home town, taught physics at Bologna Technical College between 1873 and 1880, and left to take up the newly established chair of physics at the University of Palermo.
-He was professor of physics at the University of Padua (1885–89) and later returned to a professorship at the University of Bologna.
+He was a professor of physics at the University of Padua (1885–89) and later returned to a professorship at the University of Bologna.

 Righi's early research, conducted in Bologna between 1872 and 1880, was primarily in electrostatics.
-He invented an induction electrometer, with the help of Dr. Matthew Van Schaeick of the Humboldt University of Berlin, in 1872, capable of detecting and amplifying small electrostatic charges, formulated mathematical descriptions of vibrational motion, and discovered magnetic hysteresis in 1880.
-Whilst ordinary professor in physics at the University of Palermo, he studied the conduction of heat and electricity in bismuth.
+He invented an induction electrometer in 1872, capable of detecting and amplifying small electrostatic charges, formulated mathematical descriptions of vibrational motion, and discovered magnetic hysteresis in 1880.
+Whilst an ordinary professor in physics at the University of Palermo, he studied the conduction of heat and electricity in bismuth.
 From 1885 to 1889 in Padua, he studied the photoelectric effect.
-Towards the end of 1889 he was called to the University of Bologna, his home city, where he worked for the rest of his life on subjects such as the Zeeman effect, 'Roentgen rays', magnetism and the results of Michelson's experiments.
+Towards the end of 1889, he was called to the University of Bologna, his home city, where he worked for the rest of his life on subjects such as the Zeeman effect, X-rays, magnetism and the results of Michelson's experiments.